 Apps are consented to by users and managed by the admin or IT pro through policies.
 However, for the most part, an app's permissions and risk profile are defined in the app itself.

 Which apps do I want to allow access to?
 Which ones do I not want to allow access to?

 Bots for private chats and channels

 Bots are automated programs that respond to queries or give updates and notifications about details users find interesting or want to stay informed about.
 Bots allow users to interact with cloud services such as task management, scheduling, and polling in a Teams chat.
 Teams supports bots in private chats and channels.
-Administrators can control whether the use of bots is allowed in an Office 365 tenant.
+Administrators can control whether the use of bots is allowed in a Microsoft 365 or Office 365 organization.

 Built-in and custom tabs

 Owners and team members can add tabs to a channel, private chat, and group chat to help integrate their cloud services.
 Add tabs to help users access and manage the data they need or use the most.
 In channels, the Conversations and Files tabs are created by default.
 In every private chat, the Conversations, Files, Organization, and Activity tabs are created by default.
 In addition to these built-in tabs, you can design and add custom tabs.
 To learn about turning Teams apps on or off for your organization, read Admin settings for apps in Teams.